Kandru/cs2-panorama-vote-manager/README.md

 Updating is even easier: simply overwrite all plugin files and they will be reloaded automatically.
 To automate updates please use our [CS2 Update Manager](https://github.com/Kandru/cs2-update-manager/).

+## Using custom vote text

+To be able to use custom vote text your clients (and your server) need the *platform_english.txt* inside the *csgo/resource* folder.
+An example is provided via this repository.
+Otherwise the vote will **NOT** show up when using custom text.
+You can still use the default vote strings inside your plugins, though.
+Easiest way is to distribute this via a WorkShop AddOn.

 ## Configuration